News

 “We brought LEAN methodology into our practice to help with efficiency and reduce waste.”

-We thank platform users who took precious time to participate in our pathology LIS systems survey.
-Our next series post will focus on the challenges, frustrations, and obstacles holding back laboratory growth and how an advanced lab information system/LIS software can help lab directors and managers overcome them.
+We thank platform users who took the time to participate in our survey of pathology LIS systems.
+Our next post in the series will focus on the challenges, frustrations, and obstacles to laboratory growth and how an advanced LIS system can help lab directors and managers overcome them.

 Tips for Growing a Large-Scale Lab Operation